 In the summer, you won’t notice a damaged window seal, but it’s amazing how much cold air these tiny gaps can let in when the weather turns.
 This can make your home cold and damp and increase your heating bills massively.
 Go around and check all of the seals on your windows and doors and get them repaired or replaced if they need it.

-Our roofs take a lot.
+Our roofing system takes a lot.
 They have to deal with wind, rain, snow and other weather, as well as falling leaves and dirty.
 It’s no wonder that they can often become damaged over time.
 A damaged roof tile starts as nothing.
 Then, suddenly it’s cold and raining inside.

-The only way to know what kind of condition your roof is in is to either get up there and have a look or send a professional up to check it out for you.
+The only way to know if it’s time for roof repair is to either get up there and have a look or send a professional up to check it out for you.

 Clean Your Gutters

 During autumn, our gutters often become clogged and dirty.
 This might not seem like a big deal, but over time that slow drip of water can start to damage the walls of your house, leading to a much more expensive problem.